 All the other stuff you’ve gone through up until this point is just the opening act for the headliner: The Title Deed Transfer between the Seller and the Buyer.
-But How Will You Hold (Vest) Title?
+So what does a vest have to do with anything?

-Okay, we're just about to be done with the sales, financing and disclosure part of the transaction.
-All that's left is the signing.
-But what exactly are you signing?
-Whose names will appear on the documents?
-This is public record after all.
+Eventually, all that's left in a sale is the signing.
+But what documents are you signing?
+Whose names will appear on the loan documents and title grant deed?
 Does it really matter?

 Yes.
 It does matter.
-The deed transfer can seem a bit ho-hum compared to the drama that’s come before with open houses, debates on value, waiting for an offer's outcome, but how you hold title over your soon-to-be property tells the world that, yes, you do own the property but it also communicates how you own property and what happens to that property if you aren’t around to sell it or otherwise.
+First, it's a matter of public record.
+And for most folks the actual deed transfer is a bit ho-hum compared to the drama that’s come before with open houses, debates on value, waiting for an offer's outcome, But how you hold title over your soon-to-be property tells the world that, yes, you do own the property but it also communicates how you own property and what happens to that property if you aren’t around to sell it or otherwise.
+Read on below.

 Take it from me — a trained lawyer — who also happens to come from the most old-school of property law states in the country — Iowa.
 The laws governing property transfers, use and inheritance derive, like most places in the U.S., from English law.
 But as the UK and most other states evolved, Iowa hasn’t really moved away from notions like the rule against perpetuities.
 Indeed, in Iowa and other places east of the Rockies, you'll find that that most property law seems to focus around death and the disposal of your property ‘upon the death of...’ to X, or an estate to Y 'for the life of...'